redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 </table>

 You can specify the path to a css file in the `styles` field.
-If specified, this file will be included inside the iframe plugin.
+If specified, this file will be included inside the IFrame plugin.

 Simple example of the `package.json` file with required and optional fields: